 - The student should clock in and out as soon as the mistake is made.
-Use time exception and put "forgot" in the comments. - It is the students' responsibility to contact the clinical instructor via email regarding the occurrence within 24 hours. - Failure to clock in or out, or clocking in or out at the wrong location will result in a 5 points deduction (for each occurrence) for that day of the professional accountability grade of the clinical course.
+Use time exception and put "forgot" in the comments. - It is the students' responsibility to contact the clinical instructor via email regarding the occurrence within 24 hours. - Failure to clock in/out or clocking in/out at the wrong site will result in a 1-point reduction for each occurrence in the clinical documentation category of the professional accountability grade.